Global World Series: Global Series

 Chandler and Dumont initially sought to host the first Global World Series in 1954, but plans fell through, and it was instead held in 1955.
 Brooklyn Dodgers president Walter O'Malley volunteered to use Ebbets Field for a world tournament, but Chandler instead selected Milwaukee County Stadium, the new home of the Milwaukee Braves.
 The 1955 Global World Series included representatives of Hawaii, Colombia, Spain, Puerto Rico, Japan, Canada, the United States, and Mexico.
 Some countries were represented by their professional or semi-pro club champions, while other national teams comprised a collection of all-stars.
 The Spanish national team was classified by winning the 1955 European Baseball Championship.
 Daryl Spencer was on the American team, while Luis Olmo was with Puerto Rico.
 The participation of the European champions was a coup for Chandler and the IBC, as FIBA had not been able to involve those European countries in the Amateur World Series.

-The 1956 U.S. selection, a semi-pro team from Fort Wayne, included John Kennedy, a Negro Leaguer who would soon become the first African American to play for the Philadelphia Phillies, and Don Pavletich, a future catcher for the Cincinnati Reds.
+The 1956 U.S. selection, a semi-pro team from Fort Wayne, included John Kennedy, a negro leaguer who would soon become the first African American to play for the Philadelphia Phillies, and Don Pavletich, a future catcher for the Cincinnati Reds.
 Canada was represented by the North Battleford Beavers, Japan by the Nippon Oil club from Yokohama, and Hawaii by the Honolulu Red Sox.
-As in 1955, the national teams from Colombia, Mexico, and Puerto Rico were all-star squads, primarily comprising winter league players, while the 1956 European champion was the Netherlands, including former Giants prospect Han Urbanus.
+As in 1955, the national teams from Colombia, Mexico, and Puerto Rico were all-star squads, primarily comprising winter league players, while the 1956 European champion was the Netherlands, including former New York Giants prospect Han Urbanus.

 In 1957, the series was moved to Briggs Stadium in Detroit.
 The United States was represented by an amateur club from Sinton, Texas, which included former big leaguers Paul Schramka, Wilmer Fields, and Clint Hartung.
 The Japanese selection defeated the Edmonton Eskimos of Canada in the final game by a score of 4–2 to win the title.
 However, the tournament was a financial loss, and efforts to revive it in 1959 were unsuccessful.